SanyCSE/Eclinic-sany/README.md

 <br>Implementation Guide
 <br>1 - Project
-<br>1 - Open the Project in your android studio;
+<br>2 - Open the Project in your android studio;
-<br>2 - *IMPORTANT* Change the Package Name. (https://stackoverflow.com/questions/16804093/android-studio-rename-package)

-<br>2 - Firebase Panel
+<br>3 - Firebase Panel
-<br>1 - Create Firebase Project (https://console.firebase.google.com/);
+<br>4 - Create Firebase Project (https://console.firebase.google.com/);
-<br>2 - import the file google-service.json into your project
+<br>5 - import the file google-service.json into your project

 INSTALLATION
 When you find the app in explorer then touch Install; you’ll see a list of permissions the app is asking for.
 Touch each of the permissions to reveal a drop-down menu with further details about what the app wants access to.
 Then Click Next to finish installation.